 From his earliest days on the Staten Island farm, Olmsted focused on the important role landscape design could play in the provision of sanitation and health.
 His landscapes are more than beautiful surface displays.
 They regularly provide drainage and address engineering considerations. designed to promote the user’s physical and mental health.

 Olmsted employed landscape design to address fundamental social and psychological needs.
-He believed that connection to nature in urban areas was restorative and conductive to mental and physical well-being.
+He believed that connection to nature in urban areas was restorative and conducive to mental and physical well-being.
 He saw the power of parks to bring people — of every background — together.
 “So long as considerations of utility are neglected or overridden by considerations of ornament, there will be no true Art,” he wrote.

 Learn more about Seven S’s of Olmsted Design and the landscape architect’s essential theory >

-Mr. Beveridge is the Series Editor of The Frederick Law Olmsted Papers whose scholarship informs the Olmsted 200 celebration website.
+Dr. Beveridge is the Series Editor of The Frederick Law Olmsted Papers whose scholarship informs the Olmsted 200 celebration website.
 Olmsted 200 expresses our sincere thanks.